highperformancecoder/minsky/python-minsky.md

 ### Method calls
 C++ methods are called, and passed python parameters are converted into their C++ equivalents where possible, and an exception thrown where not.
 Mostly, the obvious thing will work, but some peculiarities can occur.
 For example if a method is overloaded with both an int argument and a double argument, then calling the method on 3 will call the int version, but calling it on 3.0 will call the double version.
 Sometimes it can be non-obvious which method will be called, so some experimentation is in order.
 Structs, and class public members on parameters can be set by passing a dict object. members not set within the dict are set to the default values, as though default constructed in C++.

+## Introspection and Minsky API

+Introspection is possible on any C++ object by the following methods:
+- `_list()`: return a list of methods/attributes available on the object
+- `_signature()`: return and arguments types for all overloads of a function
+- `_type()`: type of the object.
+This is a C++ name, but allows you to look up the type in the [API documentation](https://minsky.sourceforge.io/doxydoc/html/index.html)
+- `keys()`: returns the list of keys of a map object (eg std::map, std::unordered_map, etc).
+- `pyminsky.enum`: is a dict containing all enumerators for all enums registered in the system

+Minsky is open source, so ultimately the documented API is found by consulting the source code.
+However, as useful annotated API summary is created by running the Doxygen tool in the top level directory, [the results of which for the latest release can be found online](https://minsky.sourceforge.io/doxydoc/html/index.html).